 Conservation efforts for the species are supported by the on-going protection of the species at Korup National Park although the population at the Mokoko River Forestry Reserve is severely threatened by illegal logging, the expansion of palm oil plantations and oil mining.

-In partnership with ERuDeF, the Global Trees Campaign is monitoring the remaining population at Mokoko River Forestry Reserve and collecting seeds from the surviving trees to support reintroduction of the species into secure areas of the newly formed Mount Cameroon National Park.
+In partnership with ERuDeF, the Global Trees Campaign is monitoring the remaining population at Mokoko River Forestry Reserve and collecting seeds from the surviving trees to support reintroduction of the species into secure areas of forest.
+In June 2014, 4,500 African zebrawood seedlings were planted into a community forest adjacent to Mount Cameroon National Park.

 Cable, S. and Cheek, M. 1998.
 The Plants of Mount Cameroon, A Conservation Checklist.
 Royal Botanic Gardens, Kew.